Christian Nørgaard: 2022–23

 Due to a knee problem suffered prior to Brentford's final match of the 2021–22 season, Nørgaard missed much of Brentford's 2022–23 pre-season, though he participated in the club's training camp.
 He returned to match play for the final friendly of pre-season on 30 July 2022.
-Following four appearances and one goal during the opening month of the regular season, Nørgaard was withdrawn in order to recover from an ongoing achilles problem, which did not require surgery.
-He returned to match play in early November and made two appearances prior to the World Cup break.
-Still struggling with the achillles following the World Cup, Nørgaard elected to play through the pain and hope that the issue resolved itself, which was successful.
-He also captained the team in the absence of the injured Pontus Jansson.
+Nørgaard was affected by a persistent achilles problem during the regular season, which did not require surgery and after playing through pain mid-season, the issue seemed to resolve itself.
+He missed three months of the season and finished with 23 appearances and one goal.
+As vice-captain, many of his appearances came as captain, deputising for the injured Pontus Jansson, who missed much of the season.